SamG-Coder/nntc/README.md

 # NNTC: Not Neural Texture Compression

-`nntc_encode` compresses a 24-bpp texture, or a material of up to six 24-bpp textures, into **two latent planes and a few dozen matrix coefficients**.
+The `nntc_encode` tool (for Windows or Linux) compresses a 24-bpp texture, or a material of up to six 24-bpp textures, into **two mipmapped latent planes and a few dozen matrix coefficients**.
 It outputs two `.dds` textures, or three when the full-resolution plane has three or four channels.
 A pixel shader decodes the whole material back from **two ordinary `Sample()` calls** -- three when the full-resolution plane has three or four channels -- and one matrix multiply of a few dozen to a few hundred multiply-accumulates per pixel for the whole material (the count is in [How it works](#how-it-works-briefly), below).
 No runtime library, no decompression at load: the files are standard `.dds`
 (BC4 / BC5 and 8-bit) and a `.json` containing the fitted decoder coefficients.

-`nntc_view` shows the result on a real Direct3D 11 sampler, so what you see is what an application would see.
+Importantly, this method is compatible with normal GPU texture hardware bilinear, trilinear, and anisotropic filtering.

+The `nntc_view` is a small Windows D3D11 viewer that loads the .json and .dds files and displays the sampled and decoded results on a quad or a cubemap.
+The "N" key cycles between the decoded material textures.

 ## What it does